 We had planned to camp here for a week and the farmer agreed to this as long as we took our chemical toilet to the nearby septic tank for disposal.

-It was a good catch were my daughter got 3 large pollack but I was less than fortunate with catching only a small collie.
+It was a good catch where my daughter got 3 large pollack but I was less than fortunate with catching only a small collie.

-However, we thought it would be neat to live of nature with catching fish for our evening meals.
+However, we thought it would be neat to live in nature by catching fish for our evening meals.

 We took our proud catch back to the tent but my wife had already prepared something for us being fried up that evening.
 So we decided to keep the fish for tomorrow morning at breakfast and put them in a bucket that was sealed.